Cothlory/Cothlory.github.io/base_pages/about.md

 permalink: "/about/"
 ---

-A backup place for Cothlory's miscellaneous stuff that is still under construction.
+A still under construction backup place for my miscellaneous mind and stuff.
 Contact me if you want to know more about me.